mathenthusiast/Unsorted-Mathematica-Files/README.md

 Unsorted-Mathematica-Files
 ==========================

-Mathematica files for secondary education
+Mathematica files for secondary education:

+I am hoping to find other individuals with whom to collaborate to create effective Mathematica files to teach mathematics to adolescents.